 The ideal support is perfectly level, low-resonance and positioned as far away from sources of vibration as possible.
 And that includes your speakers.

-On a hard concrete floor a floorstanding support will work fine, though the same support will emphasise footfall on a suspended wooden floor.
-If you have such a floor construction we would recommend investing in a dedicated wall shelf.
+On a hard concrete floor, a floorstanding support will work fine - but the same support will emphasise footfall on a suspended wooden floor.
+If you have such a floor construction, we would recommend investing in a dedicated wall shelf.
 This kind of support avoids the footfall issue totally.
-Just make sure you use proper heavy duty mounting screws and fixings, or the consequence could be expensive.
+Just make sure you use proper heavy-duty mounting screws and fixings, or the consequence could be expensive.

 Most decks have some sort of isolation built in.
-At its simplest this could be something like rubber feet, or could go all the way to a fully suspended design.
-The better the isolation, the less fussy the deck will be about its support, but even the most sophisticated designs will perform better with careful placement and a good support.
+At its simplest, this could be something like rubber feet - or it could go all the way to a fully suspended design.
+The better the isolation, the less fussy the deck will be about its support.
+But even the most sophisticated designs will perform better with careful placement and a good support.